Traveling at over 65?

 Amateur Radio — N2DS

-This year marks my 45 th year as a licensed ham radio operator.
+2015 marks my 50 th year as a licensed ham radio operator.

 My novice call was WN2TCY ,which turned into WB2TCY when I earned my general license.